-15 In vector plots of snapshots of the horizontal flow field combined with oxygen and tracer measurements (Figs. 6, 10 and 11) the mean large-scale circulation signal is obscured by the 16 17 meridional variability in the current bands as observed in the ship surveys and in the SODA 18 velocity field.
-It is further overlain by circulation changes caused by climate modes such as 19 the AMM and mesoscale variability.
-Despite large variability in snapshots of the ADCP-20 derived flow field the different measurements used and combined here demonstrate that 21 circulation of the upper OMZ widely mirrors the near-surface circulation (Fig. 12).
-22 Exceptional cases are the weak 200 to 400 m flow below the NECC and an enhanced 23 westward excursion of the 200 to 400 m flow north of the Guinea Dome at about 12°N. Based on additional data sets a more detailed description of the OMZ flow field than that 24 25 presented by Stramma et al. (2008b) could be derived here.
-While the floats and tracer 26 spreading results are valid to better understand the circulation on a density or depth surface, 27 the mean three-dimensional flow field can only be derived by averaging repeated 28 hydrographic sections and thus removing the variability present in snapshots of the flow field 29 from single ship surveys.
+In vector plots of snapshots of the horizontal flow field combined with oxygen and tracer measurements (Figs. 6, 10 and 11), the mean large-scale circulation signal is obscured by the meridional variability in the current bands as observed in the ship surveys and in the SODA velocity field.
+It is further overlain by circulation changes caused by climate modes such as the AMM and mesoscale variability.
+Despite large variability in snapshots of the ADCP-derived flow field, the different measurements used and combined here demonstrate that circulation of the upper OMZ widely mirrors the near-surface circulation (Fig. 12).
+Exceptional cases are the weak 200 to 400 m flow below the NECC and an enhanced westward excursion of the 200 to 400 m flow north of the Guinea Dome at about 12° N. Based on additional data sets a more detailed description of the OMZ flow field than that presented by Stramma et al. (2008b) could be derived here.
+While the floats and tracer spreading results enabled a better understanding of the circulation on a density or depth surface, the mean three-dimensional flow field can only be derived by averaging repeated hydrographic sections and thus removing the variability present in snapshots of the flow field from single ship surveys.

-1 The Supplement related to this article is available online at DOI:10.5194/osd-12-1-2015-
+The Supplement related to this article is available online at doi:10.5194/os-12-153-2016-supplement.